Alphonso Hodge

-Alphonso Hodge (born May 30, 1982) is a former professional American and Canadian football defensive back.
-He was originally drafted by the Kansas City Chiefs of the National Football League in the fifth-round (147th overall) of the 2005 NFL Draft.
+Alphonso Hodge (born May 30, 1982) is an American former professional football defensive back.
+He was selected by the Kansas City Chiefs of the National Football League (NFL) in the fifth-round (147th overall) of the 2005 NFL draft.

-Hodge also played for the New York Jets, Cleveland Gladiators and Toronto Argonauts.
+Hodge was also a member of the New York Jets, Cleveland Gladiators, Toronto Argonauts, and Kansas City Renegades.

-Early years
+Early life

 Hodge was a three-year letterman in football and an all-state selection as a senior at St. Edward High School in Lakewood, Ohio.